Summary Sales Report Overview

 Figure 3.2.2

-Let's check the summary of sales data based on whether the department is "Added to Sales" or "Not Added to Sales."
+Let's check the summary of sales data based on whether the department is Include in Sales Reporting or Not Include in Sales Reporting.

-You will see the three options from the "Add To Sales" drop-down: All Departments | Only Add to Sales | Not Added to Sales.
-"All Departments" is pre-selected by default.
+You will see the three options from the Include in Sales Reporting drop-down: All Departments | Only Include in Sales Reporting | Not Include in Sales Reporting.
+All Departments is pre-selected by default.

 Figure 3.3.1

-If you want to check the summary sales data of the departments that have the "Add To Sales" option enabled, select the "Only Add to Sales" option from the drop-down and generate the report.
+If you want to check the summary sales data of the departments that have the "Include In Sales Reporting" option enabled, select the "Only Include In Sales Reporting" option from the drop-down and generate the report.
+But if you want to check the summary sales data of the departments with the "Include In Sales Reporting" option disabled, select "Include In Sales Reporting" and generate the report.

-3.4 Filter Locations & L. Groups
+3.4 Filter Stores & Location Groups

 Figure 3.4.1

-By clicking that button, a "Manage Filters" window will pop up from where you will see the following details:
+By clicking that button, a Manage Filters window will pop up, from which you will see the following details:

-1. You will see the two tabs: "Store" & "Location Group."
+1. You will see the two tabs: Store and Location Group.

 2. You can select the saved custom filter from the drop-down selection.
-The "Manage Filters" button will open the list of the saved custom filters.
+The "Manage Filters" button will open the list of saved custom filters.

 Figure 3.4.2